micheles/papers/PITCHME.md

 - I you need to write a lot of data (> 10 GB/minute) the single writer architecture scales a lot more than one could expect
-- we saw peak writing speeds of ~ 500 MB/s
-- disabling the swap is a good idea
+- tip: disabling the swap is a good idea

 +++

 - for speed, it is *essential* to find out the right data structure in HDF5
-- at the end a structured array plus a dataset with indices was the best approach
+- at the end a structured array plus a dataset with variable-length indices was the best approach for the GMFs

 +++